 After an average follow-up of 2.2 years, only 15% of individuals who had received non-surgical interventions for CMC osteoarthritis were converted to surgical treatment.
-Of those who did not have surgery, non-surgical interventions showed significant reduction in pain as well as improvements in function.
+Of those who did not have surgery, non-surgical interventions showed a significant reduction in pain and improvements in function.

 In line with previous evidence, most of this pain reduction was observed to occur in the first six weeks of treatment; and then maintained after that.
 Keep in mind that during that first 6-weeks, orthoses were worn all day, every day.

-Individuals who reported ‘more’ pain and ‘less’ function at the start of the study, were slightly more likely to end up in the operating room.
-However, for those that did not receive surgery but did have high pain levels initially, the most significant pain reductions post-intervention were seen.
+Individuals who reported ‘more’ pain and ‘less’ function at the start of the study were slightly more likely to end up in the operating room.
+However, initially, the most significant pain reductions post-intervention were seen for those who did not receive surgery but did have high pain levels.

-The strengths of this study included a large sample size as well as a natural setting.
-Unfortunately, the ‘natural’ setting also brought weaknesses along with it; including non-compliance, increased drop-out rates, and inconsistencies between treatment sessions.
+The strengths of this study included its large sample size as well as its natural setting.
+Unfortunately, the ‘natural’ setting has weaknesses, including non-compliance, increased drop-out rates, and inconsistencies between treatment sessions.

-Despite the mentioned weaknesses, we think that the researchers did a good job with this one.
-The study supports hand therapy as an initial treatment for CMC osteoarthritis and should provide confidence to you hand therapists out there striving to provide the best possible care for your clients.
+Despite the mentioned weaknesses, the researchers did a good job with this one.
+The study supports hand therapy as an initial treatment for CMC osteoarthritis.
+It should provide confidence to you hand therapists out there striving to provide the best possible care for your clients.